andyfitzsuse/andyfitz.github.io/posts/generative-design.md

 For generative art there are some great frameworks like [P5.js](https://p5js.org/),[Three.js](https://threejs.org/), all the way up to the mind bending [Generative Adversarial Networks](https://en.wikipedia.org/wiki/Generative_adversarial_network) like [styleGAN](https://github.com/NVlabs/stylegan) and so many more.
 This space is exploding with digital artists and art directors chasing never seen before aesthetics that blur the lines between human and machine made creations.

 This isn't new either.
 For decades many brands with expansive portfolios have gone down the dynamic brand route with their visual architecture.
 We're lucky to have a few of them as customers at Outfit.io .
-Traditionally however, permutations were created by central tooling, then distributed as static assets.
-Nowadays, we can keep the systems alive by leveraging our web native technology.
+Traditionally however, permutations were created by central tooling.
+Often created on the desktop of an art director in a brand team.
+A render produced once per-need - manually looked over, then distributed as static assets.
+Nowadays, we can keep the systems alive by leveraging our web native technology and respond to new input

 One of the many benefits in using web formats for design, is that it's very easy to produce artwork that is unique every time.
 An awesome perk for end users of your visual system.
-Plus, unlike chosing a specific tool, you have all the aesthetic potential of the web.
+Plus, unlike choosing a specific tool, you have all the aesthetic potential of the web.

 This can make for a far more engaging and dynamic aesthetic on large builds like events or media.

 # Setting the stage

-First we're going to create something without any javascript at all.
+First, ... we're going to create something without any javascript at all.
 This helps us to creatively set the stage by mocking up at least some of the look and feel you'd like to create.

 The benefits of this approach means you discover your answers to the most beautiful questions: